IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 # Concepts

-Imagine, you have the IBM Data Server Runtime Client available in the system, where you deploy your IBM Streams application.
-This database client includes the business data that you need for your enrichment processing and they update once a day.
+Imagine, you have the DB2 database available in the system, where you deploy your IBM Streams application.
+This database client provides the business data that you need for your enrichment processing and they update once a day.

 You could copy the data to the CSV files, but this processing is not useful.
 Access the database directly.
 The Lookup Manager uses the `com.ibm.streams.db 2.0.0` toolkit to access the information included in the IBM Data Server Runtime Client.

 A periodical change of the database credentials is typical requirement in customer environment.
-You can specify the properties for the database access in the streams console.
+You can specify the properties for the database access in the Streams Console.
 The application framework read these configuration properties to access the source of the lookup data.
+If the database credentials change, then you must update the Application Configuration in the Streams Console.
+The running Lookup Manager application takes over the updates at the next database access.

 ## Customization Points

-The following figure and table show the points that you need to customize in the ITE application during this module or that influence the customization like the different formats and stream schemes.
+The following table show the points that you need to customize in the ITE application during this module or that influence the customization like the different formats and stream schemes.
 Other parts don't need to be customized because it is not necessary for this module.

 |    Number    |    Functional Block                     |    What needs to be customized?                                                                                                                |
 |--------------|-----------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|